CDAlecsa/Optimization-Algorithms-III/README.md

 - a 2D sin type function that satisfies the PL inequality.
 It is similar to the function from the article 'A geometric integration approach to smooth optimisation: Foundations of the discrete gradient method' by M.J.
 Ehrhardt et. al. (we have put the coefficient 1/1.5 in front of the norm, in order to have plateaus around the unique global minimum.
 If one puts a value greater than 2 at the denominator then we would also have local minima around the global minimum)

+Notes :
-The '.mw' files are made in Maple.
+- The '.mw' files are made in Maple.
 These files contain the integrals from the RHS of the Strang splitting and Strang with Predictor-Corrector (for the 1D objective function) and the exact solution for the linear system of ODE's (in the 2D folder).
 Also, for Rosenbrock and 2D sin-type function, the '.mw' files contains the computed integrals that are used in '.py' files for the Newton methods for solving implicit systems.
+- For the case of the 2D function, I have used the implicit form for the Strang algorithm, in order to be consistent with the implementation for the non-convex functions.
+Furthermore, for the 2D function, since we are working with linear potential functions, the algorithm can be easily made explicit.